How To Apply For Restoration Of Status Canada?

 What happens if I am out of status in Canada?

 Suppose you are out of status in Canada.
-In that case, if so, it signifies that you are no longer permitted to remain in the country since your lawful temporary resident status (such as visitor, student, or worker status) has expired.
+If so, it signifies that you are no longer permitted to remain in the country since your lawful temporary resident status (such as visitor, student, or worker status) or temporary resident permit has expired.
 Falling out of status can have several implications and consequences:

 1. Loss of Legal Status

-Losing your legal status in Canada implies that you no longer comply with your prior legal status requirements.
+Losing your legal status in Canada implies you no longer comply with your initial legal status requirements.

 2. Limited Access to Services